 Some medications and many of the devices are not covered by insurance at all.
 At times it is possible to appeal this with a medical necessity letter from your doctor and a long history of failed alternative treatments.
 The companies which offer medical devices for migraine are currently working on insurance coverage for patients.

-- Call your pharmacy to make sure that they have communicated any denial to your doctor's office
+- Talk with your pharmacy to make sure that they have communicated any denial to your doctor's office

 - Stay in touch with your doctor's office regularly to get status updates